 Q: Can we use a soft ear helmet?

 A: If you are only going to get one helmet, make it a hard ear helmet.
 Per USSA regulations, a soft ear helmet is only allowed in slalom and these USSA regulations will be enforced during all USSA sanctioned races (which are typically for U14 and older athletes).

 The specific rules from the USSA are as follows:

 Q: What are the new FIS and USSA helmet requirements?

-A: Starting the 2015-16 season, and U14 and older athletes in USSA or FIS races must have the "RH 2013" FIS logo sticker on the back of their helmet.
+A: Starting the 2015-16 season, and athletes 12 and older (U14 and above) in USSA or FIS races are required to have the "RH 2013" FIS logo sticker on the back of their helmet.
 It is recommended that U12 and younger racers also wear an approved helmet.
 This file has details on the sticker which is required to be on the helmet.
 If this sticker is not on the helmet, the helmet is not legal for GS, SG, and DH races.
 So anyone buying a helmet this season should purchase one with the sticker.
 Without this manufacturer-applied sticker, athletes will not be allowed a start in FIS DH/SG/GS. (“no sticker, no start, no exceptions”):

 Q: Where do we buy ski equipment?
 Are there any equipment deals for my child?
 Are hand-me-downs OK?

 A: Sturtevant’s and World Cup are great supporters of CMAC racers.
 Look for their yearly racer discount day advertised on the web site and through blast mails.
 You may also look at our Product Rep page for coaches that represent various products and may be able to provide you pro form costs with the use of your USSA membership.
 CMAC will have a gear swap during the season so look for announcements on the site and in email.
 We also encourage hand me downs providing they are still in good condition.